PART ONE: THE CHILD

 The knight's breath smelled of onions and sausage.
 His eyes were pale blue and utterly empty.
 This was a man who had killed before.
 A man who would kill again without hesitation.

 At this time of day, Petro was fairly certain Hank would be at the armory training with his father's men.
-Or maybe at the small chapel near the town center, where the Guard Captain's wife liked to pray.
-Those were the places Hank spent most of his mornings.
+He also knew, without a doubt, where Hank wouldn't be.

 "He's at the library," Petro said.
 The lie came easily.
 "At this time of day, he's always at the library."